husni-haniffa/ai-booking-frontend/README.md

 # Le Luxe

-**Le Luxe** is an AI-driven hotel booking system that uses a Retrieval-Augmented Generation (RAG) approach to enable users to search for hotels using natural language queries, such as "fetch hotels from Australia."
+**Le Luxe** is an AI-driven hotel booking system that uses Retrieval-Augmented Generation (RAG) approach to enable users to search for hotels using natural language queries, such as "fetch hotels from Australia."
 It aims to provide a faster, more intuitive, and personalized booking experience.

 ### Frontend Setup